MixedRealityETHZ/Mixed-Reality-Robotic-Grasp-Teacher/Readme.md

  - Under Input > Articulated Hand Tracking > Visualization Settings: both Hand Mesh Vizualisation Modes and Hand Joint Vizualisation Modes shall be turned off to Nothing.
  - Under Spatial Awarness, untick Enable Spatial Awareness System.

-The rest of the standard export setting for HoloLens are working.
+The rest of the standard export setting for HoloLens can be left as is.

 ## Building the app